Bankart lesion

 A Bankart lesion is a type of shoulder injury that occurs following a dislocated shoulder.
 It is an injury of the anterior (inferior) glenoid labrum of the shoulder.
 When this happens, a pocket at the front of the glenoid forms that allows the humeral head to dislocate into it.
-It is an indication for surgery and often accompanied by a Hill-Sachs lesion, damage to the posterior humeral head.
+It is an indication for surgery and often accompanied by a Hill–Sachs lesion, damage to the posterior humeral head.

-A bony Bankart is a Bankart lesion that includes a fracture of the anterior-inferior glenoid cavity of the scapula bone.
+A bony Bankart is a Bankart lesion that includes a fracture of the anterior-inferior glenoid cavity of the scapula.

 The Bankart lesion is named after English orthopedic surgeon Arthur Sydney Blundell Bankart (1879–1951).

 Signs and symptoms

+Bankart lesions are characterized by recurrent shoulder instability and widespread shoulder discomfort.
+Some individuals may experience catching, locking, or popping feelings in their shoulders.
+The majority of Bankart lesion patients have primary or recurrent anterior shoulder dislocation.

 Diagnosis

 The diagnosis is usually initially made by a combination of physical exam and medical imaging, where the latter may be projectional radiography (in cases of bony Bankart) and/or MRI of the shoulder.
 The presence of intra-articular contrast allows for better evaluation of the glenoid labrum.
-Type V SLAP tears extends into the Bankart defect.
+Type V SLAP tears extend into the Bankart defect.

 Treatment

-Arthroscopic repair of Bankart injuries have good success rates, though nearly one-third of patients require further surgery for continued instability after the initial procedure in a study of young adults, with higher re-operation rates in those less than 20 years of age.
+Arthroscopic repair of Bankart injuries have good success rates.
+However, a study has found that nearly one-third of young adult patients require further surgery for continued instability after the initial procedure, with higher re-operation rates in those less than 20 years of age.
 Options for repair include an arthroscopic technique or a more invasive open Latarjet procedure, with the open technique tending to have a lower incidence of recurrent dislocation, but also a reduced range of motion following surgery.